 Name Option Awards (\$)(1)(2) Total (\$)

 Current Non-Employee Directors

 David A. Lamond

 Margi McLoughlin, Ph.D.

 Una Ryan, OBE, Ph.D.(3)

-Christopher J. Senner (4)

-Kevin Young, CBE(5)
+Kevin Young, CBE(4) -

 Former Non-Employee Directors

-Michael Martin, Ph.D.
+Michael Martin, Ph.D. -

-Roger Quy, Ph.D.(6) 26,720(6) 26,720
+Roger Quy, Ph.D.(5) 26,720 26,720

 Ilan Zipkin, Ph.D.
 44,840 44,840

-The amounts reported in this column represent the aggregate grant date fair value for financial statement reporting purposes of stock options granted in fiscal 2018 under our 2014 Stock Plan, or 2014 Plan, as determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
-These amounts reflect our accounting expense for these stock options and do not represent the actual economic value that may be realized by each holder.
+- The amounts reported in this column represent the aggregate grant date fair value for financial statement reporting purposes of stock options granted in fiscal 2018 under our 2014 Stock Plan, or 2014 Plan, as determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
+These amounts reflect our accounting expense for these stock options and do not represent the actual economic value that may be realized by each non-employee director.
 There can be no assurance that these amounts will ever be realized.
 For information on the assumptions used in valuing these awards, refer to Note 7 to the historical financial statements included at the end of this prospectus.
-As with ever be trained.
-For information of the assumptions used in valuality these awards, feel to Note?
-You the instollar statements include at the end of this prospectus.
 As required by Securities and Exchange Commission rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.

-The number of outstanding stock options held by each non-employee director and former non-employee director, as applicable, as of December 31, 2018 was as follows: Mr. Lamond (0), Dr. McLoughlin (0), Dr. Ryan (0), Mr. Senner (0), Mr. Young (0), Mr. Quy (100,000), and Mr. Zipkin (100,000).

-Dr. Ryan was appointed to the board of directors in January 2019.

-Mr. Senner was appointed to the board of directors in March 2019.
+The number of outstanding stock options held by each non-employee director as of December 31, 2018 was as follows: Mr. Lamond (0), Dr. McLoughlin (0), Mr. Martin (0), Mr. Quy (100,000), and Mr. Zipkin (100,000). - Dr. Ryan was appointed to the board of directors in January 2019. - Mr. Young was appointed to the board of directors in January 2019. - Mr. Quy's option to purchase 50,000 shares of common stock was canceled as of January 23, 2019.
+The aggregate grant date fair value of the canceled option was \$26,720.